-1.1 – The World Heart Federation are committed to safeguarding the privacy of our website and visitors
+1.1 – The World Heart Federation are committed to providing factual insights around heart health and disease but also in safeguarding the privacy of our website and visitors

 1.2 – This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.
 This policy applies to all of our websites.